 In today’s [...]

 The best option for Sydney is to not renew the Star casino licence in 2019 and certainly not to award Mr Packer a second licence.
 But in a world of Liberal-Labor Party practicalities that won’t happen.
-Mr Packer is seeking the award of a second casino licence gratis in 2019 when the Star licence [...]
+Mr Packer is seeking the award of a second casino licence gratis in 2019 when the Star licence expires. [...]

 The Australian Labor Party have enjoyed an ongoing love affair with the Australian gambling industry (here, here, here etc).
 The latest romance between Packer and the pollies is panning out beautifully in NSW.
-A second casino for Sydney makes money-sense for James Packer – he can drag in more millions from desperate problem gamblers – but [...]
+A second casino for Sydney makes money-sense for James Packer – he can drag in more millions from desperate problem gamblers – [...]

 The Labor Party’s leadership has always been close to the gambling industry and it is mainly bogan Labor Party supporters and voters who play the wretched machines designed to accommodate society’s losers.
 Around Australia almost all machines are concentrated in blue collar electorates and that is where the big gambling losses are concentrated.
 So it [...]